Does Vinegar Kill Stink Bugs?

 How does the solution work to kill stink bugs?

-This potent mixture of vinegar, dish soap, and water works effectively to control stink bugs in multiple ways.
-The acetic acid in vinegar works to break down the stink bug’s protective exoskeleton, leaving it vulnerable.
-Without their protective shell, stink bugs are unable to maintain their internal moisture balance and they ultimately die from dehydration.
+This potent mixture of vinegar, dish soap, and water is the most effective solution for controlling stink bugs, and it works in multiple ways.
+The acetic acid in vinegar breaks down the stink bug’s protective exoskeleton, leaving it vulnerable.
+Without their protective shell, stink bugs are unable to maintain their internal moisture balance, and they ultimately die from dehydration.

 Dish soap, on the other hand, acts as a surfactant.
 It reduces the solution’s surface tension allowing it to wet the bug’s cuticle more thoroughly, thus enhancing vinegar’s penetrative ability.
 Furthermore, the soap in the solution bind to any waxy or oily protective layers on the bug’s exterior, weakening it further and accelerating the damage caused by the vinegar.